 The need for aligning the goals of different departments with the company's goal is best illustrated with the help of the following analogy.

 Imagine that you are a part of a group of people pushing and pulling along a cart through thick forest - negotiating potholes, thorns and bushes among tall trees trying to reach a particular spot.
 The destination is hardly visible through tall trees.
 Someone in the group has to sit on a pedestal above everyone's shoulders and above the trees and bushes to keep an eye on the destination.
-The rest of you could be busy negotiating your way - sometimes moving some portion of the cart to the left, sometimes to the right, and sometimes even having to retreat back.
+The rest of you could be busy negotiating your way through potholes - sometimes moving some portion of the cart to the left, sometimes to the right, and sometimes even having to retreat back.
 However, the net result of all this effort is that the cart moves forward towards the goal.

 What would be the result without the person who is keeping an eye on the goal and directing?
 Each one could push and pull his own way and the cart would never reach its target.
 Even if it does manage to reach the destination it would be by accident and not by design.
 In any case it would have taken far more time and covered far more distance to reach the destination.

 Some companies take pains to explain to each individual what the Company's objectives would mean to him in his job, how it could translate into actions specifically in case of his work.
-In a company where the company's objectives are not clear, it is like the example above without the director.
+In a company where the company's objectives are not clear, it is like the example above without the path-finder.